9 Logistic Regression*

 9.6 Check Classification Performance

-We calculate the predicted class by checking if the probability is larger than .5.
+The predicted class is calculated by checking if the predicted probability is larger than .5.

 pred <- pr > .5